-Do yourself a favour, when you break-up, ensure you part ways in all ways possible.
+Do yourself a favor, when you break up, ensure you part ways in all ways possible.
 It depends on the rapport you shared with the person you were dating, but getting rid of the social media relationship is very important.

 Since you are doing your best to move on, you need to steer clear of anything that brings you down.
 It’s okay to reconcile and maybe follow again at the later stage of your life, but till the time you aren’t healed, don’t fall in the habit of following your ex everywhere.

 Breakups can make you look at yourself negatively and plausibly also bring down your self-esteem, To not let this happen and to stay ahead of the self-doubt zone, exercising has proven to be a great mood booster.